List of Neighbours characters introduced in 1994: Elliot Patterson

 Elliot Patterson, played by Jon Concannon, made his first appearance on 13 June 1994.
 Concannon said the role was fun and he liked that it was a couple of days work a week, which was a change from his full time role as Tom Newman in A Country Practice.
 Elliot is introduced as "a small-time publisher", who is contacted by Dave Gottlieb (Ivar Kants) to read Annalise Hartman's (Kimberley Davies) poetry with a view to publishing it.
 Concannon described his character as "a real prat!
 But he's a worthy chap who uses long words as a bit of a barrier.
 He confuses people and has them scurrying to the dictionary... including me!"
 Concannon told Monique Dykstra of TV Soap that the poetry is "inoffensive but it's potent" and it is enough to make Elliot want more of Annalise.
-Elliot continues to appear into the 1995 season, as Annalise turns to him for comfort after she is jilted at the alter.
+Elliot continues to appear into the 1995 season, as Annalise turns to him for comfort after she is jilted at the altar.
 Elliot "strongly resists her advances" and tries to help her through her problems, advising that she should spend some time alone and not throw herself into another man's arms.

 After Mark Gottlieb's (Bruce Samazan) father Dave read some of Annalise Hartman's poems, he is impressed enough to contact Elliot, who comes to Erinsborough to meet Annalise.
 Elliot likes Annalise's poems enough to suggest that they could be published in a small anthology.
 Elliot and Annalise spend a lot of time together working on the anthology and become good friends, which makes Mark jealous.
 When Annalise's anthology is due to be published in England, Elliot arranges for her to go on a book tour there.
 After she gets engaged to Mark, Annalise asks Elliot to give her away at her wedding.
 When the ceremony is called off, Elliot invites Annalise to a poetry festival in Adelaide, so she can get away from Erinsborough for a few a days.